bukka/php-crypto/docs/hash.md

 _**Description**_: Returns a hash algorithm name.

-It is a getter for internal `Hash::$algorithm` reod only property which is set during the object construction.
+It is a getter for internal `Hash::$algorithm` read only property which is set during the object creation.

 ##### *Parameters*